qoherent/ria-hub-docs/docs/content/.Development/hacking-on-gitea.md

 ## Submitting PRs

 Once you're happy with your changes, push them up and open a pull request.
-It is recommended that you allow Gitea Managers and Owners to modify your PR branches as we will need to update it to main before merging and/or may be able to help fix issues directly.
+It is recommended that you allow RIA Hub Managers and Owners to modify your PR branches as we will need to update it to main before merging and/or may be able to help fix issues directly.

-Any PR requires two approvals from the Gitea maintainers and needs to pass the continuous integration.
+Any PR requires two approvals from the RIA Hub maintainers and needs to pass the continuous integration.
 Take a look at our [`CONTRIBUTING.md`](https://github.com/go-gitea/gitea/blob/main/CONTRIBUTING.md) document.